Won’t a heel lift make your ankles immobile? Or will it help your squat technique?

 Shoes are an awesome tool, but if you want to strengthen your ankles and feet before or after surgery, or if you just want to improve your movement in general, you’ll want to free up your toes from socks and shoes.
 Find a trainer or physical therapist who can help you learn how to use your feet, like the trainers at Beometry.

 Our feet were never meant to stay indoors all day.
 Just like the rest of our bodies, feet need fresh air to avoid fungus, to stay mobile, and stay strong.
-So, every so often, walk around your house barefoot, let your feet dig into the sand, the dirt, and the grass.
+So, every so often, walk around your house barefoot, let your feet dig into the sand, the dirt, the grass and try exercising without shoes.